Minoti Vaishnav: Film and television career

-In 2013, Minoti started Prophecy Girl Films.
-The company is described as "a hybrid between a marketing company and a production company".
+In 2013, Minoti started Prophecy Girl Films, a company that is "a hybrid between a marketing company and a production company".
 Company services include script development, marketing, social media, public relations and on-site production for film, television, books, and music.

 Minoti's television work as a producer includes Hunting Hitler (History Channel), JFK Declassified: Tracking Oswald (History Channel), Legends of the Lost with Megan Fox (Travel Channel), Rise of Empires: Ottoman (Netflix) and many others.

 Minoti is a member of the Writers Guild of America West, The Academy of Television Arts & Sciences, Broadcast Music Inc. and the Phi Beta Delta International Honor Society.
 She is represented by TFC Management.